 - Protecting the Environmental Protection Agency to ensure all Americans have equal access to clean air, water, and land.

-- Advancing tax reform that provides relief for middle-class families and small businesses while asking the richest of the rich to pay their fair share;
+- Advancing tax reform that supports low-income workers and children and provides relief for middle-class families and small businesses while asking the richest of the rich to pay their fair share;

 - Rebuilding our nation’s infrastructure to ensure long-term economic competitiveness for all communities, including modernizing schools, expanding broadband, and providing summer and year round jobs for Opportunity Youth;

 - Preserving programs that support minority businesses, like the Community Development Block Grant Program and the Minority Business Development Agency;

 - Expanding access to capital by advancing FinTech initiatives, bolstering mission-driven lending options, like Community Development Financial Institutions, and providing regulatory relief for minority depository institutions;

 - Preparing Americans for the work of the future through workforce development programs that anticipate the demands of a 21st Century economy; and